 Excursion ideas: Saas-Fee is all about the outdoors.
 Go hiking or skiing and relax in the spa in the evening!

 The Scuol youth hostel

 Four local architects constructed the Scuol youth hostel in only half a year.
 Marisa Feuerstein, Men Clalüna, Annabelle Breitenbach and Jon Armon Strimer created the architecture firm ARGE Sursass for the purpose of this project.

 As typical for traditional Engadine houses, the windows of the 45 rooms sit at irregular intervals in the facade and are recessed within the thick walls.
 The common rooms have large corner windows while narrow windows offer views from the corridors.

 The roof is slightly inclined and the four walls each have slight angles.

-In the center of the building are the stairs, the elevator and common sanitary rooms.
+In the center of the building are the stairs, the elevator, and common sanitary rooms.
 Four blocks of rooms are built around the core.
-All two- and four-bed rooms have their own showers while guests staying at a dorm for six share the communal facilities.
+All two- and four-bedrooms have their own showers while guests staying at a dorm for six share the communal facilities.
 I love how the wooden floors in the rooms create a warm atmosphere.

-I am already looking forward to explore some other Swiss Youth hostels.
+I am already looking forward to exploring some other Swiss Youth hostels.
 High on my list are the beehive ("Bienenkorb") in the garden of the Grindelwald Youth Hostel, as well as the new wellnessHostel3000 that is set to open in Laax in December.

 (All photographs copyright Dominik Gehl)